xsparrkk/CODSOFT/README.md

 git clone https://github.com/your-username/python-mini-projects.git

-Open any project file in your IDE (Spyder, VS Code, PyCharm, etc.)
+Open any project file in your IDE (Spyder, VS Code, PyCharm, etc.) {I've used Spyder}

 Run the script to start the project